 Right to Information Act

-142.In order to promote transparency and accountability your Company has implementedthe provisions of the RTI Act 2005 in its true letter and spirit and an appropriatemechanism has been set up in the Company with a dedicated centralized RTI Cell to provideinformation to the citizens under the provisions of this Act.
-All the RTI applications and the appeals received bothon line and off line during the year 2018-19 have been processed and information wasprovided in a time bound manner as stipulated in the Act.
+142.In order to promote transparency and accountability your Company has implementedthe provisions of the RTI Act 2005 in its true letter and spirit and an appropriatemechanism has been set up in the Company with a dedicated centralised RTI Cell to provideinformation to the citizens under the provisions of this Act.
+All the RTI applications andthe appeals received both online and offline during the year 2020-21 have been processedand information was provided in a time bound manner as stipulated in the Act.

 143.There have been no instances of non-compliance by the Company.
 No penalties orstrictures were imposed on the Company by any statutory authority during the last threeyears with respect to RTI.

-144.The Cochin Shipyard Vigil Mechanism and Whistle Blower Policy of CSL adopted by theBoard of Directors at 228th Meeting held on December 14 2016 was functioning as theVigil Mechanism of CSL.
+144.The Cochin Shipyard Vigil Mechanism and Whistle Blower Policy of CSL adopted by theBoard of Directors at their 228th Meeting held on December 14 2016 was functioning as theVigil Mechanism of CSL.
 Further in line with the guidelines on Corporate Governance forCentral

 Details of frauds reported by Auditors under

 Particulars of loans guarantees or investments

-130.During the year under Report the Company has not and
+146.During the year under Report the Company has not and

 b) given any guarantee or provided security in connection with a loan to any other bodycorporate or person; and

 c) acquired by way of subscription purchase or otherwise the securities of any otherbody corporate as prescribed under Section 186 of the Companies Act

 Material changes and commitments

 147.No material changes and commitments affecting the financial position of theCompany have occurred between the end of the financial year of the Company and the dateof this Report.

 Details of change in nature of business

 148.There has been no change in the nature of business of the Company during the yearunder report.

 149.Your Company has not accepted any deposits from the public under Chapter V of theCompanies Act 2013.

 150.The Company has complied with the applicable Secretarial Standards issued by theInstitute of Company Secretaries of India.

 Significant and Material orders

-material orders were passed by the regulators or any courts ortribunals impacting the going concern status of the Company and affecting its operations.
+material orders were passed by the 151.No significant regulators or any courts ortribunals impacting the going concern status of the Company and affecting its operations.